 Certain individuals with malaria may go through repeated episodes, often referred to as malaria "attacks."
 These attacks typically begin with shivering and chills, progress to a high fever, and end with sweating and a return to a normal body temperature.

-Malaria symptoms usually appear within a few weeks of being bitten by an infected mosquito.
-However, some malaria parasites can remain inactive in the body for as long as a year before causing symptoms.
+Malaria symptoms typically appear 7–30 days after infection (depending on species), though some species (e.g., P. vivax, P. ovale) may cause delayed onset due to liver dormancy.
+Some malaria parasites can remain inactive in the body for as long as a year before causing symptoms.

-Understanding these stages can help in recognising the symptoms and seeking timely medical intervention.
+Understanding these stages can help recognise the symptoms and seek timely medical intervention.

 Malaria is caused by a single-celled parasite belonging to the Plasmodium genus.
-This parasite is primarily transmitted to humans through the bite of an infected female Anopheles mosquito, which serves as the main carrier of the disease.
+This parasite is primarily transmitted to humans by the bite of an infected female Anopheles mosquito, which is the primary carrier of the disease.

 While anyone can get malaria, some people are at higher risk, including: